translate/pootle/docs/features/captcha.rst

 Configuration
 -------------

 If you have no need for captchas, e.g. at a translation sprint, you might want to remove captcha support.
-To disable it, set :setting:`USE_CAPTCHA` in your configuration file to ``False``.
+To disable it, set :setting:`POOTLE_CAPTCHA_ENABLED` in your configuration file to ``False``.
 Restart your server for the setting to take effect.

 .. _captchas#customization: